kat-ko/Final-Project-ANLP/BERT_for_Summarisation/Readme.md

 # How to handle Bert for Summarisation?

+For all files: Change the BASE_DIR to the correct path on your computer.

 ## Scisumm 2018
-1.
+### Data Preparation

+### To run the inference
+* Go inside the folder scr/ and open a console
+* type the bash command calling the train_scisumm2018.py

 ## CNNDM
-1. Extracting the cnndm-Data
+### Data Preparation

+### To run the inference
+* Go inside the folder scr/ and open a console
-* Change the BASE_DIR to the correct path on your computer
+* type the bash command calling the train_cnndm.py
-3. Running the Data preparation script
-4.